UC-Psychology/practicum-scrum/2024-Spring/Emmanuel.md

 ## 2024-02-21

 Got started in GitHub today!
-Started MQE-proposal timeline of tasks ([[TIMELINE MQE Pre-review]]).
+Started MQE-proposal timeline of tasks (**MQE Pre-review**).
 Created presentation of my MQE + dissertation plan.
 Shared with Peter; scheduled to share with Trent; emailed training committee to share with them.

 - [x] Email teaching mentor (Jacobs)
 - [ ] Email Chemero (philosophy) to share presentation for feedback